-Some theorists have made strong attempts to argue for panpsychism with regards to the strange phenomena observed in quantum physics.
-The American philosopher William Lycan once made this statement while proposing how consciousness may emerge: “one little monitor does make for a little bit of consciousness.
+Some theorists have made strong analogical attempts to argue for panpsychism with regards to the strange phenomena observed in quantum physics.
+The American philosopher William Lycan once said about the emergence of consciousness that “one little monitor does make for a little bit of consciousness.
 More monitors and better integration and control make for more and fuller consciousness”.
 In this case, Lycan regards ‘monitoring’ as a basic component of consciousness.
 There are many ways of framing the quantum-panpsychist argument, one of which works via this “monitor” definition.

-Perhaps the most intriguing arguments comes from a mix of non-emergentism and evolution.
-Many theorists, including English mathematician and philosopher William Kingdon Clifford, have argued that evolution is a process which creates complicated systems out of simpler ones, but which does not generate ‘entirely novel’ properties such as consciousness.
-Naturally, this means that the simple components of biological systems must contain the same properties that we find in the entire system itself: consciousness.
+Perhaps one of the most intriguing arguments comes from a mix of non-emergentism and evolution.
+Many theorists, including English Mathematician and Philosopher William Kingdon Clifford, have argued that evolution is a process which creates complicated systems out of simpler ones, but which does not generate “entirely novel” properties such as consciousness.
+Naturally, this means that the simple components of biological systems must contain the same properties as we find in the entire system itself: consciousness.

-It may be helpful to think about this argument by taking a quick trip backwards through our own hereditary timeline.
+It may be helpful to think about this argument by taking a quick trip backward through our own hereditary timeline.
 At what point did our ancestors develop consciousness?
 With the emergence of our species?
-This is unlikely given that our ancestors also had brains.
+This is unlikely given that our ancestors also had intricate brains and nervous systems.
 What about at the emergence of vertebrates?
-This also seems unlikely given the exceptional intelligence of many molluscs like squid and octopuses.
-In fact, even single cell organisms carry out their own input-output processes while storing and processing data which, as indicated by Integrated Information Theory, could very well be equivalent to a form of consciousness.
+This also seems unlikely given the exceptional intelligence of many molluscs like squid and octopi.
+Even with regards to Integrated Information Theory, single cell organisms carry out their own input-output processes while storing, processing and integrating data which could very well be equivalent to a form of consciousness.

 Although these theories are not perfect and, at the very least, are not conclusive, they do point towards some compelling possibilities.
 So, is the Universe conscious?
 At this stage, it’s still unclear.
 Whether science will live up to the test and prove the nature of consciousness once and for all remains to be seen.
 In the meantime, it’s worth considering all the strange possibilities that wait in store for future research.